 But once we own a goal, we do everything we can to make sure that the goal doesn’t slip away.
 If we don’t save enough, we risk losing out on the goal that we now own.
 This creates a strong negative emotional response that motivates us to save more.
 Once you get a client to imagine and own a goal, it become far easier to manage their behavior to stay on the right path to reach that goal.

 The second behavioral finance principal that can be manipulated for the power of good through goal-based planning is loss aversion.
 By attaching ourselves to a goal, we fear its loss.
 Athletes who set even arbitrary goals can be emotionally devastated by failing to meet that goal.
 But they may be only somewhat excited about exceeding the goal.
 Once a threshold is set, whether it be a marathon time or a retirement savings amount, it is human nature to meet it and be disappointed if we don’t meet the goal.

 Sound investment planning means recognizing client behavior and building strategies that use behavioral finance principles to create better investing results.
-In the WMCP®, we incorporate behavioral finance throughout the curriculum.
+In the WMCP® program at The American College, we incorporate behavioral finance throughout the curriculum.
 Whether it is optimal portfolio rebalancing, selecting financial products, or tax loss harvesting, the WMCP® helps advisors recognize behavioral barriers and create plan that help clients meet financial goals.

 If you’ve been in the profession long enough, you’ve likely encountered some variation of the saying, “Diversification means always having to say you’re sorry.”